-15.2.22.
+15.2.16.
+There is no one widely-accepted assessment criteria for impacts on agricultural land resources (i.e. best and most versatile land) or soil resources.
 The assessment methodology has been developed in-house over a number of years and been found to be robust and agreed as acceptable on many previous proposals and EIAs with consultees and Local Planning Authorities.
 The approach has been accepted on a number of schemes in Leicestershire most recently including Padge Hall Farm, Hinckley (June 2023).
 Impact magnitudes for loss of best and most versatile land relates to consultation thresholds in Technical Information Note 049 (TIN049), published by Natural England to provide general guidance.
 Impact decisions can also be based on the loss of such land in relation to the quantum of best and most versatile land in the local area.